rage/java-programming/data/part-11/4-processing-files.md

 but not both!

 <!-- Talletus kannattanee hoitaa siten, että koko käännöslista kirjoitetaan uudelleen vanhan tiedoston päälle, eli materiaalissa esiteltyä `append`-metodia ei kannata käyttää. -->
-It is best to handle the saving to, that the whole dictionary is written again on top of the previously saved version, so it might not be the best to use the `append` -method described in the material.
+It is best to handle the saving to, such that the whole dictionary is written again on top of the previously saved version, so it might not be the best to use the `append` -method described in the material.

 <!-- Sanakirjan lopullista versiota on tarkoitus käyttää  seuraavasti: -->
 The final version of the dictionary works as follows: